How to Handle Drunk Customers: A Practical Guide for Bartenders and Alcohol Servers (2026)

 - Equip yourself with knowledge.
 Alcohol Awareness Certification programs, like those by Certification Experts, teach advanced skills in handling drunk customers, from recognizing signs of alcohol poisoning to navigating legal risks.

-Keep the Holidays Fun and Safe!
+Keep the Days Before, During, and After Holidays Fun and Safe!

 The holidays bring cheer and camaraderie, but for bartenders and alcohol servers, they also highlight the importance of responsibility.
 Managing drunk customers is a skill that combines awareness, communication, and empathy.
 By recognizing intoxication early, intervening tactfully, and ensuring safe alternatives, bartenders play a crucial role in keeping patrons and communities safe.